 If these sentences are a little difficult to parse, just use the takeaway that his position is basically anti-LGBT.
 He maintains that everyone (or nearly everyone) is physically either male or female, that people cannot or should not claim a gender identity based on their subjective feelings rather than their physical sex, and that people should not engage in sexual activity with members of the same sex.
 He doesn't seem especially interested or curious in LGBT people's beliefs or lives, and his main concern is that he should not be accused of bigotry for holding this position.

-Had I known that Gender Identity and the Invisible Pasta God is an anti-transgender rant, I might not have paid three dollars for the eBook.
-But the author's stance was not obvious from the book description, so I pressed the button and read the book, and here we are.
+Had I known that Gender Identity and the Invisible Pasta God is an anti-transgender rant, I wouldn't have paid three dollars for the eBook.
+But the author's stance was not obvious from the book description, so I bought and read it, and here we are.

 If the lecture were good, that would count for something.
 It is not.
 It is a straw man.
 It has enough material for a weak op-ed, and it is painfully stretched across dozens of pages.
-Its talking points are simply repeated and they do not gain force.
-One of the two lecturing men—they are debating each other—seems to fatigue from the repetition and he essentially drops out of the argument, so the other man (the one with whom Measure sympathizes) wins the debate by default.
+Its talking points are repeated without gaining force.
+In a debate, a lecturing character (the one with whom Measure does not sympathize) fatigues and essentially drops out of the argument, so the remaining character, Measure's champion, wins by default.